mparsley1/eo-docs/README.md

 ### Credentials

-The credentials are stored in yaml files in the repository and are encrypted and the key to decrypt them is stored in the Compass account LastPass under Shared-ECHOES/eo-playbooks.
+The credentials are stored in yaml files in the eo-playbooks repository and are encrypted and the key to decrypt them is stored in the Compass account LastPass under Shared-ECHOES/eo-playbooks.
 The playbook is executed with the "--ask-pass" option, which prompts for the password.